 * Correspondence: t.douglas@lancaster.ac.uk

 Abstract: Bone associated pathologies are major contributors to chronic pathology statistics.
 Current gold standard treatments present limitations such as the ability to act as scaffolds whilst effectively delivering medications to promote cellular proliferation.
 Recent advancements in biomaterials have suggested whey protein isolate (WPI) hydrogel as a potential candidate to act as a scaffold with the capacity for drug delivery for bone regeneration.
 In this study, we investigate whey protein isolate hydrogels enhanced with the phytocannabinoid Cannabidiol (CBD).
 The use of CBD in WPI hydrogels for bone regeneration is original.
-The results suggest both CBD was successfully incorporated into the hydrogels bound potentially through hydrophobic interactions formed between hydrophobic patches of the protein and the hydrophobic cannabinoids.
+The results suggest that CBD was successfully incorporated into the hydrogels bound potentially through hydrophobic interactions formed between hydrophobic patches of the protein and the hydrophobic cannabinoid.
 The incorporation of CBD into the WPI hydrogels improved the mechanical strength of the hydrogels.
-Improving the Young’s modulus from 2700 kPa (+/- 117 kPa) to 7100 kPa (+/-97 kPa), when comparing to the WPI control, without plant-derived cannabinoids to the WPI with the maximum CBD concentration.
+Improving the Young’s modulus from 2700 kPa 117 kPa to 7100 kPa 97 kPa, when comparing to the WPI control, without plant-derived cannabinoids to the WPI with the maximum CBD concentration.
 Furthermore, statistically significant differences for both Young’s modulus and compressive strength were observable between the WPI control and CBD hydrogel variables.
 The release of CBD from the WPI hydrogels was confirmed with the results suggesting a maximum release of 20 μM over the 5-day period.
-Furthermore, the hydrogels supported the proliferation, synthesis of collagen, alkaline phosphatase activity and subsequent mineralisation of MC3T3-E1 pre-osteoblasts, which demonstrates the potential of WPI/CBD hydrogels as a potential biomaterial for osseous tissue regeneration.
+Furthermore, the hydrogels supported the proliferation, synthesis of collagen and calcium, as well as the alkaline phosphatase activity of MC3T3-E1 pre-osteoblasts, which demonstrates the potential of WPI/CBD hydrogels as a biomaterial for osseous tissue regeneration.

 Keywords: Whey protein; hydrogel; cannabinoids; hydrophobic; swelling; drug delivery; biocompatibility; bone tissue engineering.